Nino-cunei/uruk/docs/transcription.md

 Those cases may be grouped into bigger *cases*, and ultimately they are grouped in [*lines*](#line), based on their number.

+The **depth** of a case is the level of case-nesting at which the case is found.
+Top-level cases have level `0`, their immediate subcases have level `1`, and so on.

 All cases in a [*line*](#line) (see below) that start with the same number, form a bigger *case*.
 The number itself is recorded in the feature **number**.